 The Mechanics of the Air Multiplier

 Calling the Dyson Air Multiplier a fan with no blades is perhaps a touch misleading.
-There are blades in the fan -- you just can't see them.
-The pedestal hides the blades.
+There are blades in the fan -- you just can't see them because they're hidden in the pedestal.
 A motor rotates nine asymmetrically aligned blades to pull air into the device.
 According to Dyson, these blades can pull in up to 5.28 gallons (about 20 liters) of air per second.

 The air flows through a channel in the pedestal up to the tube, which is hollow.
 The interior of the tube acts like a ramp.
 Air flows along the ramp, which curves around and ends in slits in the back of the fan.
 Then, the air flows along the surface of the inside of the tube and out toward the front of the fan.
 But how does the fan multiply the amount of air coming into the pedestal of the device?

 It boils down to physics.
 While it's true that the atmosphere is gaseous, gases obey the physical laws of fluid dynamics.
 As air flows through the slits in the tube and out through the front of the fan, air behind the fan is drawn through the tube as well.
 This is called inducement.
 The flowing air pushed by the motor induces the air behind the fan to follow.

 Air surrounding the edges of the fan will also begin to flow in the direction of the breeze.
 This process is called entrainment.
 Through inducement and entrainment, Dyson claims the Air Multiplier increases the output of airflow by 15 times the amount it takes in through the pedestal's motor.

 Yet there's one problem that Dyson didn't quite overcome with its newfangled fan.
 On the next page you'll see why Dyson changed the design of its Multiplier when it came time to make a second version.